Canon 100D vs G7X

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- Faster shutter: Has a higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.